-2,2-dimethyl-3-pentyne
+2,2-dimethyl-3-pentyne 4,4-dimethyl-2-pentyne the triple bond will have the priority in the numbering of the carbons 1/2

 Two unlabeled bottles containing clear, colorless liquids are found in the organic section of the chemical storage room.
 Describe the chemical test that could be conducted in order to determine whether the two substances are unsaturated or saturated.
 Add pure elemental molecules (not hydrogen) to the liquids and observe for the presence of chemical reactions.
 In order for chemical reactions to occur with hydrocarbons, a catalyst is required to provide additional energy.
 Since there is no catalyst present, a saturate hydrocarbon should not undergo any chemical reaction, and the chemicals should not mix.
-On the other hand, unsaturated hydrocarbons do not require such catalyst, and would mix easily with the added molecules.
+On the other hand, unsaturated hydrocarbons do not require such catalyst, and would mix easily with the added molecules. you would need to do a colour reaction addition test such as bromine or iodine 1/2

 Write a chemical equation for addition reactions to produce 3-methyl-3-hexanol.
 Condensed structural formulas should be used for each organic compound.